Learning with Differentially Private (Sliced) Wasserstein Gradients: Differential Privacy

 Differential privacy \cite{dwork2006calibrating} starts with fixing a dataset space $\set{D}$, the space in which we expect the dataset to live, and a neighboring relation $\sim$ on $\set{D}$.
 For $\vect{D}, \vect{\Tilde D} \in \set{D}$, we write $\vect{D} \sim \vect{\Tilde D}$ when $\vect{D}$ and $\vect{\Tilde D}$ are \emph{neighbors} (see below).
 Differential privacy then imposes that a \emph{randomized} mechanism (i.e. a conditional kernel of probabilities) $\mech{M} : \set{D} \rightarrow \set{O}$ makes $\mech{M}(\vect{D})$ hard to discriminate (in a statistical sense) from $\mech{M}(\vect{\Tilde D})$ for any pair of neighbors $\vect{D} \sim \vect{\Tilde D}$.

 The neighboring relation $\sim$ is \emph{application specific} and is usually either the \emph{addition / deletion} relation ($\vect{D}$ and $\vect{\Tilde D}$ are neighbors iff one can be obtained from the other by adding or removing the data of one individual from the dataset) or the \emph{replacement} relation ($\vect{D}$ and $\vect{\Tilde D}$ are neighbors iff one can be obtained from the other by changing the data of one individual from either dataset).
-In general, it is useful to the reader to understand $\vect{D} \sim \vect{\Tilde D}$ as : ``The difference between $\vect D$ and $\vect{\Tilde D}$ only comes from one individual’s data”
+In general, it is useful to the reader to understand $\vect{D} \sim \vect{\Tilde D}$ as : ``The difference between $\vect D$ and $\vect{\Tilde D}$ only comes from one individual’s data”.

 In our paper, due to the splitting of the data into separate categories in the Wasserstein distance, and because of potential asymmetry that may arise in their treatments, we will occasionally employ modified definitions of neighboring relations, which can be encompassed within the following family, indexed by the number of classes $k\geq 1$.
-Note that the case $k=1$ coincides with the usual \textit{replacement} relation.
+Note that the case $k=1$ reduces to the usual \textit{replacement} relation.

 \begin{definition}{(k-end neighboring relation)} Let $\mathcal D = \mathcal D_1^{n_1} \times \ldots \times \mathcal D_k^{n_k}$ be the set of partitioned datasets with sizes $n_1,\ldots,n_k \geq 1$.
-Given two datasets $\vect D = (\vect{D^1},\ldots,\vect{D^k})$, $\vect{\Tilde D} = (\vect{\Tilde D^1},\ldots,\vect{\Tilde D^k}) \in \mathcal D$, we say that $\vect D \sim_k \vect{\Tilde D}$ if there exist and index $j\in[k]$ such that $\vect{D^i}= (d^i_1,\ldots,d_{n_i}^i)$ and $\vect{\Tilde D^i}= (\Tilde d^i_1,\ldots,\Tilde d_{n_i}^i)$ coincide up to a permutation of the elements if $i\neq j$, and up to a permutation and a replacement of one of the $d_l^i$'s by any element in $\mathcal D_i$ if $i=j$. \end{definition}
+Given two datasets $\vect D = (\vect{D^1},\ldots,\vect{D^k})$, $\vect{\Tilde D} = (\vect{\Tilde D^1},\ldots,\vect{\Tilde D^k}) \in \mathcal D$, we say that $\vect D \sim_k \vect{\Tilde D}$ if there exist and index $j\in[k] \eqdef \{1,\ldots,k\}$ such that $\vect{D^i}= (d^i_1,\ldots,d_{n_i}^i)$ and $\vect{\Tilde D^i}= (\Tilde d^i_1,\ldots,\Tilde d_{n_i}^i)$ coincide up to a permutation of the elements if $i\neq j$, and up to a permutation and a replacement of one of the $d_l^i$'s by any element in $\mathcal D_i$ if $i=j$. \end{definition}

-The historic definition of differential privacy \cite{dwork2006calibrating,dwork2006differentialPrivacy,dwork2006our} with $(\epsilon,\delta)$ reads:
+The historic definition of differential privacy \cite{dwork2006calibrating,dwork2006differentialPrivacy,dwork2006our} with $(\varepsilon,\delta)$ reads:

-\begin{definition}[{$(\epsilon, \delta)$-DP \cite{dwork2006our}}] A randomized mechanism $\mech{M} : \set{D} \rightarrow \set{O}$ is $(\epsilon, \delta)$-differentially private ($(\epsilon, \delta)$-DP) if $\forall \ \vect{D}\sim \vect{\Tilde D}$, and $\forall$ measurable $S \subset \set{O}$,
+\begin{definition}[{$(\varepsilon, \delta)$-DP \cite{dwork2006our}}] A randomized mechanism $\mech{M} : \set{D} \rightarrow \set{O}$ is $(\varepsilon, \delta)$-differentially private ($(\varepsilon, \delta)$-DP) if $\forall \ \vect{D}\sim \vect{\Tilde D}$, and $\forall$ measurable $S \subset \set{O}$,